shrimad-mishra/Final-Year/README.md

 ## Training a DL model
 You can use this repo to train models for predicting TKR outcome and KL grade.
 So, you directly run the following script to train DL models with nested cross-validation.

+## Approach

+* We have used Inception and Xception models to bring all the result and used the model which have high accuracy.

+* Here is the architecture of the Xception Model:-

+* Here is the architecture of the Inception Model:-

 ## Inference

 --- Inference Results ---